-It seemed that the boisterous crowd on the beach was frozen for a moment, and than it returned to life again.
+It seemed that the boisterous crowd on the beach was frozen for a moment, and then it returned to life again.

 I was sitting on a bench In front of the sea and continued to absorb the panoramic landscape.

-From a distant it was glittering in grey-blue.
-As the sun approached slowly to the sea, it was poring into the dark secretive water, some golden drops of honey.
+From a distance, it was glittering in grey-blue.
+As the sun approached slowly to the sea, it was pouring into the dark secretive water, some golden drops of honey.